 - Combine the sauce with the chicken by returning the chicken to the skillet.
 Top with lemon slices and simmer, until the chicken is heated through.

-- 2 large boneless skinless chicken breasts butterflied into 4 pieces
+- 2 Large boneless skinless chicken breasts Sliced horizontally to make four thin pieces

 - In a shallow bowl, whisk together eggs and milk; set aside.
 In a second bowl, combine flour, salt, and pepper.

 - Heat 2 tablespoons butter and oil in a large skillet set over medium heat.
 Press chicken into flour mixture, then through beaten egg, allowing excess egg to drip off into bowl.